How to Help Your Fall-Apart Child…Pull It Together

 So if a child is struggling with cheerfully responding, the first thing I’d do is examine the possible reasons.

-1. She is working too much.
 She’s expected to do too much around the house for a child her age.
 It’s a burden for her.
-In that case, lighten her load.
+In that case, help your child by lightening her load.

-2. She is not working enough.
-She’s become “spoiled” so that work is cramping her style.
+She’s become “spoiled,” so work is cramping her style.
 In that case, I’d cheerfully add jobs to her list.
-Not only does she have to do the extra pots, she can do the next meal’s dishes all by herself.
+Then, not only does she have to do the extra pots, she can do the next meal’s dishes all by herself.

-3. She doesn’t understand.
 She doesn’t understand or embrace the connection between her contribution to the home and the blessing it is to you and her family.
 You might need to help her grasp the gift that it is to her family.

 Some Ways to Help Your Fall-Apart Child . . .
 Learn to Pull It Together:

 Communicate confidence.
-My daughter later confided in me that it really mattered whether I communicated if I thought she would conquer…or if I doubted if she’d ever really make it.
+My daughter later confided in me that it mattered whether I communicated if I thought she would conquer…or if I doubted if she’d ever really make it.

 So if you have a Fall-Apart Child?

-Look her in the eyes – ignore the tears and fussing – and communicate that you are confident that she can to this and that she is stronger than she knows.
+Look her in the eyes – ignore the tears and fussing – and communicate that you are confident that she can do this and that she is stronger than she knows.
 Be that powerful voice in the heart and mind of your child.

 And now for a word of hope to the weary mom.